mfernest/SEBC/storage/hdfs_testing.md

 ## <center> HDFS Lab: Replicate to another cluster

+Note: actual data replication will only occur on AWS only if the two clusters are in the same Availability Zone.
+You will probably not transfer data to your partner's cluster, but you can still get the job to start.

 * Choose a partner in class
 * Create a source directory using your GitHub handle
 * Create a target directory using your partner's GitHub handle
 * Use `teragen` to create 1 GB of records
-* Replicate your partner's file to your target directory your made for them
+* Try replicating your partner's file to the target directory your made for them
-* Using the HDFS Browser in Cloudera Manager, get a screenshot that shows your partner's file
+* Using the HDFS Browser, get a screenshot that shows your partner's target directory
-    * Name this file `storage/0_partnerGitHub_yourGitHub.png`
+    * Name this file `storage/labs/0_partnerGitHub_yourGitHub.png`

 ---
 <div style="page-break-after: always;"></div>